For those students who don't attend lectures for the first two weeks

-Content of ALL exams will not include previous exam's content:
+Content of each exam will not include previous exam's content (see above table).

-- The main idea of the essay is NOT you to collect already-written-known-content of some astronomy source (text book, internet etc) as an answer.
+The main idea of the essay is NOT the same as in literature in which you collect already-written-known-content of some astronomy source (text book, internet etc) and comment on them as an answer.

-- You should depart from the stream line and dream about using your current knowledge of astronomy (which should be gained through the course) to explore the unknown universe.
+You should rather depart from the stream line and dream about using your current knowledge of astronomy (which should be gained through the course) to explore the unknown universe.

-- So, your essay will somehow depart from flat-science-book languge and fall into science-fiction and/or story-telling style.
+So, your essay will somehow depart from flat-science-book language and fall into science-fiction and/or story-telling style.
 There is nothing wrong in choosing such a style; just keep dreaming and use your own wording.